numba/llvmlite/docs/source/ir/values.rst

       If true, the variable is declared a constant, i.e. its contents cannot be ever modified.
 Default is False.

+   .. attribute:: unnamed_addr

+      If true, the address of the variable is deemed insignificant, i.e. it will be merged with other variables which have the same initializer.
+      Default is False.

    .. attribute:: initializer

       The variable's initialization value (probably a :class:`Constant`